Utrecht used recycled asphalt for the Cremerstraat cycle lane to reduce resource input

 This project aims at developing a cycle lane to be part of a longer cycling highway between the centre and the suburbs.
 Utrecht challenged the contractors to submit a circular solution for the asphalt that was to be used in building the road.
 The selected contractor KWS submitted a bid that contained two innovative elements:

 - less asphalt: two instead of three layers of asphalt

 - 100% recycled asphalt for the lower layer.

 The main challenge in this project was to convince the internal decision makers to depart from the standard procurement procedures and from the standard specifications as defined in Utrecht’s public space manual.
 In order to stimulate innovation, the procurement team wanted to include functional specifications instead of technical specifications in the tender documents.
 The team also asked the potential contractors to provide a life cycle analysis to prove that their proposed solution was the most sustainable.

-Cycle roads typically consist of 3 layers of asphalt.
 The solution of the contractor was to increase the thickness of the foundation enabling them to reduce the amount of asphalt to 2 layers.
-Regular asphalt has a high environmental impact and carbon dioxide footprint as it consists primarily of raw materials, extracted from a quarry and delivered by ship.
 Reducing the total amount of asphalt minimises the environmental impact.

 The second sustainable solution in this project is the use of 100% recycled asphalt in the lower asphalt layer.
-Utrecht’s standard approach for the lower layer is to apply up to 50% of recycled asphalt.
 The overall project required 69% less new asphalt than for standard construction.

-- Apply functional specifications instead of technical specifications in the tender document.
-This prompts the supplier to deliver new solutions.
+Applying functional specifications instead of technical specifications in the tender document prompts the supplier to deliver new solutions.